-Does your beach body seem to disappear as the summer progresses — covered in beer, braut, and sedentary fat?
+Does your beach bod seem to disappear as the summer progresses?
 You’re not alone.
-While weight gain is seen as a winter sport, summer weight gain is much more common than people think.
+Although weight gain is seen as a winter sport, gaining weight when it’s hot out is much more common than people think.
 And like a thunderstorm on a sunny day at the beach, it sneaks up on parents and kids alike.

 The lose-gain cycle Chastain is referring to is often seen in crash or yo-yo diets, or regimens designed for rapid weight loss that are rarely sustainable and often backfire.
 When people try to lose weight a month before vacation instead of gradually throughout the year, it depletes their metabolism in several ways.

 Regardless of where they live, people are more likely to put off exercising outside in the summer than in the winter due to the weather, according to one study.
-Consumer trends data confirms that many people fill this time with more beer, ice cream, and hot dogs, only making matters worse.
+Consumer trends data confirms that many people fill this time with more beer, ice cream, and hot dogs, only making weight gain more likely.

 That’s not to say that winter weight gain isn’t real.
-Research shows that people tend to pack on the pounds between October and January because of the holiday season, as well as the cold weather, which tends to decrease physical activity increase the urge to indulge.
-However, exposure to cold weather helps activate brown fat to heat the body, which in turn, burns other fat, and shivering burns calories further, so it’s not all bad.
+Research shows that people tend to pack on the pounds between October and January because of the holiday season, as well as the cold weather, which tends to decrease physical activity and increase the urge to indulge.
+However, exposure to cold weather helps activate brown fat to heat the body, which in turn burns other fat, and shivering burns calories further.

-The best thing parents who don’t want to pack on the summer pounds can do is treat it like spring.
+The best thing parents who don’t want to gain summer weight can do is treat it like spring.
 Think of it as summer with a little more structure, sleep, and healthy food.